 - Re-invest in aging communities’ walkability, ensuring that sidewalks are in good condition, there are safe curb cuts, and street crossings.

 - Offer builders bonuses or incentives for new construction aimed at seniors or multigenerational residents.

 - Identify opportunities to locate and encourage services near where residents live.
 This might mean being more flexible on land use designations for certain commercial and mixed use areas in a community.

-- Ensure planning policies support the development of mixed use projects in key areas that will allow for seniors (and other residents) to live, access services and amenities on site.
+- Ensure planning policies support the development of mixed use projects, including those with intergenerational amenities in key areas that will allow for seniors (and other residents) to live, access services and amenities on site.
 Eliminate barriers to these projects like parking minimums.

 - Mandate proper and timely snow clearing including intersection crossings, city owned sidewalks, and bus stops.

 - Make sure efficient, affordable, and reliable transit service is available to get seniors to key amenities like grocery stores, medical services, libraries, and recreation facilities.